No one goes through life expecting to file bankruptcy.

 These options include:

 - Finding a way to increase income (even temporarily).
-Increase your income, even temporarily, with a second job, overtime shifts, or by making money from your hobby.
+Increase your income with a second job, overtime shifts, or by making money from your hobby.

 - Talk to family and friends.
 Sometimes you must turn to family and friends when you find yourself struggling financially.
 While no one wants the pressure of borrowing money, sometimes asking to borrow money is better than filing bankruptcy.